franksprich/spring-boot-3-wet-hands/README.md

 2. Use Annotation to add Observability see: [Baeldung: Observability with Spring Boot 3](https://www.baeldung.com/spring-boot-3-observability)

 For this example one can find the metrics under `http://localhost:8080/actuator/metrics/by-name`

+### Observability Definition
+Observability is about more than just having data or logs available; it's about being able to understand what's happening inside the system just by observing the system from the outside.
+In a highly observable system, you can answer any questions about what's happening inside the system just by looking at the system's output data.

+This is incredibly important in modern distributed architectures where debugging can no longer be accomplished with traditional means due to the systems' complexity.
+This is where observability tools come in: they collect data from your systems (`logs`, `metrics`, and `traces` **usually known as the three pillars of observability**) and provide a unified view to help you understand what's going on.